Last Updated on

 Which Product Should You Choose?

-Of all the spirulina supplements we tested out, Transparent Labs is the one we all eventually agreed on as the best spirulina protein powder.
-It can make a big difference in your digestive health as well through a good amount of prebiotic fiber.
+Of all the spirulina supplements we tested out, Organifi is the one we all eventually agreed on as the best spirulina protein powder.
+It contains spirulina and many other superfoods to support your overall health.

-Between the positive online reviews, our own experience, and the fact that it has very little taste to it, it had us all convinced.
+Between the positive online reviews, our own experience, and the fact that it has a very refreshing taste, it had us all convinced.

 If you've taken any of the above products, then make sure you let us know on social media how it worked for you.